-The users and their needs are the top priorities of every successful software development team.
-By researching and anticipating the user’s needs and goals, a team can create a product that provides real value and is easy to use.
+Every successful software development team prioritizes users and their needs.
+By researching and anticipating users’ needs and goals, a team can create a product that provides real value and is easy to use.

-And trust us, people appreciate that a lot.
-In fact, customer-centric companies can be up to 60 percent more profitable compared to product-focused ones.
+Trust us, people appreciate that a lot.
+In fact, customer-centric companies can be up to 60 percent more profitable than product-focused ones.

 But how do you know that a digital product provides real value to users?

-Read on to know everything you need about it and why it helps with creating successful and user-centric digital products that deliver value.
+Read on to learn everything you need about it and why it helps create successful, user-centric digital products that deliver value.

 What are User Stories?

-User story is a part of agile software development projects and is designed to achieve a specific goal.
+The user story is a part of agile software development projects designed to achieve a specific goal.

 It’s not a product feature but an end goal, as viewed from the user’s perspective.
 It allows the development team to understand how a specific unit of work or the entire project brings value to the intended user.